Natlan: Scenes and gameplay

 Information about Natlan was first teased during the version 4.7 livestream event in May 2024.
-Players were shown concept art and introduced to the dragon-like creatures known as Saurians.
-Each Saurian type had unique traversal mechanics tied to different kinds of terrain, and players could "indwell" them, temporarily possessing their bodies to use those abilities.
-Characters from Natlan also shared similar traversal powers.
+Players were shown concept art and introduced to dragon-like creatures unique to Natlan known as Saurians.
+Each Saurian type had unique traversal mechanics tied to different kinds of terrain, and players could temporarily possess their bodies to use those abilities.
+All the characters from Natlan also shared similar traversal abilities without the need for possession.
 Exploration in Natlan emphasized vertical movement more than in earlier regions, due to both the navigational abilities of the Saurians and the skills of Natlanese characters.

-Nightsoul's Blessing, a new combat system tied to Natlan characters and the Traveler, boosted characters' combat power, providing buffs that either increased damage or enhanced mobility during exploration.
+Nightsoul's Blessing, a new combat system tied to Natlan characters and the game's protagonist the Traveler, boosted characters' combat power, providing buffs that either increased damage or enhanced mobility during exploration.

 Music

 Natlan's soundtrack reflects the region's diverse cultural inspirations.
 HOYO-MiX, the music studio under miHoYo, blended Latin American and African musical elements, with teaser tracks featuring classical Spanish guitar strumming, castanet rhythms, and lyrics sung in Swahili.
 They also added Mesoamerican and Polynesian-style chants.
-The soundtrack received widespread praise for its authenticity and scope.
+The soundtrack received praise from PCGamesN writer Nat Smith for its authenticity and scope.
 The Vienna University Philharmonic chorus sung the chants and chorus.

 Setting and lore

 Natlan is structured as a confederation of six tribes.
 Humans and Saurians have lived alongside each other since ancient times.
 The tribes trade and form close bonds for survival, yet also test their strength in frequent contests.
 They are united under the Pyro Archon, Mavuika, whose guidance has fostered a warrior-driven society.
 Central to this culture is the Pilgrimage of the Sacred Flame, a major tournament held in the capital's central arena.
 Representatives from each of the six tribes, known as Ancient Name bearers, battle to crown Natlan's strongest warrior.
-This ritual serves not only to uphold martial honor or as a source of entertainment for the Natlanese, but also to prepare Natlan to resist threats from the Abyss (a mysterious malevolent force being led by the Traveler's sibling).
+This ritual serves not only to uphold martial honor or as a source of entertainment for the Natlanese, but also to prepare Natlan to resist threats from the Abyss (a mysterious mindless and malevolent force which only seeks to destroy).